jdmonin/JSettlers2/doc/Database.md

 ## Database Setup (Installing a JSettlers DB)

-If you want to maintain user accounts or save scores of all completed games, you will need to set up a MySQL, SQLite, or PostgreSQL database.
+If you want to maintain user accounts or save scores of all completed games, you will need to set up a MySQL/MariaDB, SQLite, or PostgreSQL database.
 This will eliminate the "No user database available" console message seen when starting the server.